ydefrawi/My-Portfolio/README.md

 Adding pseudo classes to change things on hover would also be a neat addition.
 I attempted to but I ended up creating more layout problems..

 ## Conclusion
-Pretty difficult since we only just picked up Flex, but I learned so much!
-I would have liked to have mad 3-4 more pages to drill it home before moving along but move on we must!
+Pretty difficult since we only just picked up Flex, but I learned a ton!

--Yousef Defrawi